Union Pacific 4014: Ownership transfer and restoration

+By early 2017, the Big Boy had been completely disassembled.
+Some new parts were fabricated, including the rod brasses, top boiler check valve, and lubricator check valves.
+The leading wheels, driving wheels, and trailing wheels were sent to the Strasburg Rail Road in Strasburg, Pennsylvania, for repairs and upgrades.
+The drivers were given new tires, while the roller bearings on the axles of the leading and trailing wheels were replaced.
+The axles, crankpins, and eccentric cranks, which were part of the driving gear made to transmit the wheels' movement, were also replaced.
+The two cross-compound air pumps were rebuilt by the Back Shop Enterprises in Wheat Ridge, Colorado.
+Barker, who had become the general foreman of UP's heritage fleet operations in 2015, used a computer-aided design (CAD) program to analyze how No. 4014's mechanical parts move and interact with adjacent components.

-The work included one major alteration: converting the coal-burning locomotive to run on No. 5 fuel oil.
-This was done by replacing the firebox grates with a fire pan and an oil burner.
-This made No. 4014 the first Big Boy to undergo a coal-to-oil conversion since No. 4005, which ran on oil from 1946 until it was converted back to coal in 1948 due to uneven heating in its large, single-burner firebox.
+The restoration work included one major alteration: converting the coal-burning locomotive to run on No. 5 fuel oil by replacing the firebox grates with a fire pan and an oil burner.
+The data lettering on the sides of No. 4014's cab was changed from "MB", denoting an MB-type mechanical stoker, to "DB", for Dickens/Barker, crediting Dickens and Barker for converting the locomotive to run on oil.
+No. 4014 was the first Big Boy to undergo a coal-to-oil conversion since No. 4005, which ran on oil from 1946 until it was reconverted to coal in 1948 due to uneven heating in its large, single-burner firebox.
+To meet the restoration deadline, No. 4014 was mated with tender No. 25-C-311, which originally belonged to No. 3985.
 No. 4014's old firebox grates were salvaged and used on the Milwaukee Road 261 steam locomotive.
-(Note: No. 261 may be converted to burn oil, depending on the feasibility study and cost-benefit analysis.)
+(Note: In 2021, it was proposed to convert No. 261 to burn oil, depending on a feasibility study and cost-benefit analysis.)

-In March 2018, it was reported that No. 4014 was being reassembled; ten months later, the locomotive's restoration was nearly finished.
+In March 2018, it was reported that No. 4014 was being reassembled; In June 2018, all of the wheels returned from Strasburg.
+By December 2018, the locomotive's restoration was nearly finished.
+The locomotive was moved outside to be reunited with its newly rebuilt articulated frames.
 On February 6, 2019, No. 4014's boiler passed a hydrostatic test and the locomotive was successfully test-fired on April 9.
 Around 9 p.m. on May 1, 2019, No. 4014 moved under its own power for the first time in almost 60 years.
-Its tender, No. 25-C-311, originally belonged to UP Challenger No. 3985, another locomotive in UP's steam program.
-The following evening, the locomotive made its first test run, from Cheyenne to Nunn, Colorado.
+The next evening, the locomotive made its first test run, from Cheyenne to Nunn, Colorado.
 One estimate put the cost of restoration at $4 million or more.